Geronimo Allison: Green Bay Packers

+2016 season

-After going undrafted in the 2016 NFL Draft, Allison signed with the Green Bay Packers on May 6, 2016.
+After going undrafted in the 2016 NFL draft, Allison signed with the Green Bay Packers on May 6, 2016.

 On September 3, 2016, Allison was released by the Packers during final team cuts, but re-signed to the Packers' practice squad two days later.
 On October 24, 2016, he was promoted from the practice squad to the active roster.
 Allison made his NFL debut against the Atlanta Falcons in Week 8.
 His first career NFL reception came as a four-yard touchdown from Aaron Rodgers in the second quarter.
+Allison finished the narrow 33–32 road loss with two receptions for 21 yards and the aforementioned touchdown.

 Allison finished his rookie year with 12 receptions for 202 yards and two touchdowns in ten games and two starts.
+In the postseason, Allison had five receptions for 65 yards before the Packers lost on the road to the Falcons in the NFC Championship Game by a score of 44–21.

+2017 season

 On July 19, 2017, Allison was suspended for the first game of the 2017 season for violating the league's substance-abuse policy.
-During Week 3, he had career-highs with six receptions and 122 yards against the Cincinnati Bengals, and finished fourth among Packers receivers on the season with 23 receptions.
+During a Week 3 27–24 overtime victory over the Cincinnati Bengals, he had career-highs with six receptions and 122 yards.

-Allison finished his second professional season with 23 receptions for 253 yards.
+Allison finished his second professional season with 23 receptions for 253 yards in 15 games and two starts.
+Allison's 23 receptions finished fourth among Packers receivers on the season.

+2018 season

 Allison was re-signed by the Packers on March 14, 2018.
-He started the season well, with 19 receptions for 289 yards and two touchdowns before suffering a concussion in Week 4.
-Allison was placed on injured reserve on November 6, 2018 after undergoing groin surgery.
+He started the season well, with 19 receptions for 289 yards and two touchdowns before suffering a concussion during a Week 3 31–17 road loss to the Washington Redskins.
+On November 6, 2018, Allison was placed on injured reserve after undergoing groin surgery.

+Allison finished the 2018 season with 20 receptions for 303 yards and two touchdowns in five games and four starts.

+2019 season

 On March 13, 2019, Allison was re-signed by the Packers.
+He finished the 2019 season with 34 receptions for 287 yards and two touchdowns in 16 games and six starts.
+In the postseason, Allison had three receptions for 19 yards before the Packers lost on the road to the San Francisco 49ers in the NFC Championship Game by a score of 37–20.

 Detroit Lions

 On April 6, 2020, Allison signed a one-year contract with the Detroit Lions.
-On August 2, 2020, Allison announced he would opt out of the 2020 season due to the COVID-19 pandemic.
+On August 2, 2020, Allison announced that he would opt out of the 2020 season due to the COVID-19 pandemic.

 On August 31, 2021, Allison was released by the Lions.
 He was re-signed to the practice squad on September 15.
-He was promoted to the active roster on October 20.
+Allison was promoted to the active roster on October 20.
 He was released on November 16 and re-signed to the practice squad.

 Atlanta Falcons

-On May 16, 2022, Allison signed with the Atlanta Falcons.
+On May 16, 2022, Allison signed with the Falcons.
 He was released on August 23, 2022.